ireneann713/VSDBABYSoC_ICC2/README.md

 ```

+### Integration of Analog Blocks and RVMYTH Core

-* Integration Analog Blocks such as PLL and DAC should be done and whole design flow should be made in 28nm Technology.
+* Integration Analog Blocks such as PLL and DAC with rvmyth core should be done and whole design flow should be made in 28nm Technology.

 ### Timing Estimation Post Routing